 Manitoba has four major universities, three of them are located in Winnipeg: the University of Manitoba, the University of Winnipeg and Université de Saint-Boniface, the province's only French-language university.
 Brandon University, in Brandon, is the province's only university not in Winnipeg.

-In addition to the immigration process offered by the federal government, it is also possible to choose one of the Provincial Nominee Programs (PNP) to immigrate to Canada.
+In addition to the immigration process offered by the federal government,) to immigrate to Canada.
 Manitoba offers the Manitoba Provincial Nominee Program (MPNP), which nominates internationally trained and experienced workers who have the skills needed for the local labour market to apply for permanent residence.
 In general, recent graduates, skilled workers and entrepreneurs who meet the necessary requirements, can apply for the MPNP.

 Many visitors come to Manitoba to see the beauty of the aurora borealis (northern lights) and polar bears.
 The principal destination is the town of Churchill, on the edge of the Hudson Bay, that it is also known as the polar bear capital of the world.
 Each year more than 10,000 tourists visit the region to see these attractions.

 Winnipeg offers a variety of cultural and gastronomic attractions like the Canadian Museum for Human Rights, Winnipeg Art Gallery and The Forks.
 Other attractions in Manitoba are the National Riding Mountain in Onanole, the Canadian Fossil Discovery Center in Morden and the Icelandic Festival of Manitoba in Gimli.

 If you wish to immigrate to Manitoba, contact Klaps Immigration Consulting for more information on immigration processes.